 The completion of a questionnaire by the Servicing Carriers provides background information on the claim handling programs and procedures established by the carrier to comply with the Standards.
 Activity indicated on the questionnaire is compared to the activity observed in the Claim Reviews.
-The Commercial Limited Servicing Carriers completed the Questionnaire in 2006, however, since significant changes have been made to the Commercial Performance Standards the Questionnaire will be distributed in 2007.
+The Questionnaire will be sent to the Company prior to the commencement of CAR's periodic review.

-Appendix N - Industry Best Practices
+Appendix M - Industry Best Practices